 Yabano 2-in-1 Hand Blender Stick with 24oz Beaker

-If you’re like us, you’ve probably never heard of Yabano; however, this straightforward blender packs a punch and gets the job done.
-It’s highly rated on Amazon and is great for smoothies thanks to its sizeable, 24oz blending cup.
+If you’re like us, you’ve probably never heard of Yabano.
+However, this straightforward blender packs a punch and gets the job done.
+It’s highly rated on Amazon and is great for smoothies thanks to its sizeable 24-ounce blending cup.
 At under $20, it’s worth a try if you don’t plan on blending frequently.
 This model just missed the “best budget” award because it didn’t come with as many accessories.